ajna-finance/ajna-grants/src/grants/GRANT_FUND.md

 Record the deployment address in your environment as `GRANTFUND_ADDRESS`.

 The Grant Fund is by default deployed without any Ajna tokens in it's treasury.
-To add tokens, someone must call `fundTreasury(uint256)` with the amount of Ajna tokens to transfer to the Grant Fund. **WARNING**: Ajna tokens transferred directly to the treasury won't be credited to the treasury balance if `fundTreasury` is circumvented.
+To add tokens, someone must call `fundTreasury(uint256)` with the amount of Ajna tokens to transfer to the Grant Fund. **WARNING**: Ajna tokens transferred directly to the smart contract won't be credited to the treasury balance if `fundTreasury` is circumvented.

 To perform the transfer, set `TREASURY_ADDRESS` and `TREASURY_KEY` to the appropriate values and run the following: